9 Thanksgiving Charcuterie Boards to Make Instead of a Turkey Dinner

 You don't need to become a master baker to really wow your family this Thanksgiving.
 Take a few tips from Eden Passante of Sugar and Charm, who created a gorgeous Thanksgiving appetizer spread atop a round serving board.
 To find out exactly what ingredients she included on the board, check out her blog post with all the details.

 If making and filling a real cornucopia feels like too much work for your small family Thanksgiving celebration, why not make a small-scale display on top of a serving board?
 Maegan Brown of The Baker Mama is the queen of charcuterie boards, and her Thanksgiving-inspired cornucopia (made from chips, pretzels, and crackers) is the perfect way to deck out a traditional meat and cheese board.
-Once you've finished laying everything out, add a few pretty cheese knives and serving utensils ($12, Amazon) for low-touch helpings.
+Once you've finished laying everything out, add a few pretty cheese knives and serving utensils ($10, Amazon) so guests can help themselves.